dtipson/thenUse/README.md

 Once we have something that has both some methods and a context that matches those methods (i.e. the method "remove" is defined on the context $('.thing')), use() starts returning a function.

-That function, however, _also_ has the above methods, meaing that you can either call it _or_ continue to define further functions by chaining on additional behavior.
+That function, however, _also_ has the above methods, meaning that you can either call it _or_ continue to define further functions by chaining on additional behavior.

 -----